xyuan04/YouAreEll-2/README.md

 * Square's OKHttp https://github.com/square/okhttp

 Be prepared to defend your choice if which HTTP client library you chose, with reasons why you chose it.
 You should also create some unit tests for your REST API handlers.
+You should look at how ItelliJ does management of dependencies.
+(You'll be modifying the `pom.xml` file.)
+Usually, you merely need to add a `dependency` clause to the `dependencies` clause in the pom.xml.

-It's possible you may also need to understand some of what the Jackson package does for you.
+It's possible you may also need to understand some of what the Jackson package does for you. `jackson` will also need to be inserted into the `pom.xml` file, with a dependency clause.

 * jackson json https://github.com/FasterXML/jackson